fusionfabric/open-api-standard/Paths_and_Resources.md

 # Paths and Resources
 {: .no_toc}

-This section provides details on resources and fields and provides the associated Finastra naming conventions and standards.
+This section provides details on resources and fields and provides the associated naming conventions and standards.

 - TOC
 {:toc}